 The need for a new Act of Parliament

 Malvern Hills Trust (working name of the Malvern Hills Conservators) was established in 1884 by an Act of Parliament.
+Since then, there have been four more Acts of Parliament, and elements of the Trust's administrative arrangements are set out in other legislation, some dating back to 1847.
 The core duties, as set out in the Acts are to preserve the natural aspect of the Hills and Commons and to keep them unenclosed and unbuilt on as an open space for the enjoyment of the public.
 Over the last 140 years the organisation has ensured that this iconic landscape has been safeguarded for the nation.

-Since 1884 there have been four subsequent Acts of Parliament, and in addition some of the Trust's administrative arrangements are set out in other legislation in part dating back to 1847.
-The world has changed dramatically since the organisation was established and now our ability to conserve this landscape effectively is being stifled by our outdated governance arrangements and they are no longer fit for purpose.
+The world has changed dramatically since the organisation was established and now our ability to conserve this landscape effectively is being hampered by our outdated governance arrangements which are no longer fit for purpose.

 The Charity Commission has now given consent for the Trust to proceed with this course of action.